 Other ingredients to keep on hand that guests may enjoy, but are not necessary:

 Prep here is simple.
 Build a reasonably hot fire (north of 400f degrees but not above 600f), in the middle of the grill.
 Or build a fire in the firepit in the backyard or a campfire next to the RV or tent.
 Then, start making some packets.
 Here are some of the combos we came up with.
 I’ll show some that we made and then discuss which ones we liked the most and the one we failed on.
 Yep, we missed on one.

-The first packet begins on a large sheet of aluminum foil, approximately 3 feet wide, folded in half.
+The first packet begins on a large sheet of Reynolds Wrap Heavy Duty Aluminum Foil, approximately 3 feet wide, folded in half.
 A layer of green beans is laid down, topped with a couple pats of butter, some slivered carrots, fresh garlic, salt and pepper and a little olive oil:

 Then a nice chunk of that gorgeous halibut that I hit with salt and pepper and a little BBQ seasoning:

 Then cap off that fish with an orange slice: